Universal president says founder Okada 'unfit' for board in private letter

 "I think Chairman Okada is unfit to be in management of a public company," Fujimoto said in the letter, which was written in Japanese.
 "I'm confident that I can prove that with irrefutable physical evidence."
 He did not say what that evidence was.

-The ouster of Okada is expected to take centre stage at Thursday's meeting where shareholders will vote on a slate of directors that includes Okada's wife, Takako, but not Okada himself.
-Universal is also bringing back a former finance executive and adding an external director to the board.
+The approved slate of directors included Okada's wife, Takako.
+Universal also brought back a former finance executive and added an external director to the board.

 Those changes were made possible by the resignation of Okada in May as director of Okada Holdings Ltd, a company based in Hong Kong that owns 69 percent of Universal's stock and therefore holds sway over appointments to Universal's board.